frovedis/frovedis/doc/manual/python/ml/arima.md

     forecast():  1981-02-24    259.295505
     Freq: 3D, dtype: float64

+When endog is a dataframe having a supported index (numeric index such as RangeIndex), then `steps` can only be an integer in order to perform forecasting.

+For example,

+    # loading a pandas dataframe having a supported index
+    import pandas as pd
+    index = pd.RangeIndex(start=10, stop=46, step=2)
+    data = np.array([266, 145.9, 183.1, 119.3, 180.3, 168.5, 231.8,
+                     224.5, 192.8, 122.9, 336.5, 185.9, 194.3, 149.5,
+                     210.1, 273.3, 191.4, 287])
+    df = pd.DataFrame({'Temp': data}, index = index)

+    # fitting input dataframe on ARIMA object
+    from frovedis.mllib.tsa.arima.model import ARIMA
+    arima = ARIMA(df, order=(2,1,2)).fit()

+    # perform forecasting with steps as an integer
+    print('forecast(): ', arima.forecast(steps=2))

+Output

+    forecast():  46    259.295505
+    48    280.647172
+   dtype: float64

-When endog is a dataframe having an unsupported index, then only integer is used to perform forecasting.
+When endog is a dataframe having an unsupported index (datetime index having no associated frequency), then only integer is used to perform forecasting.
 No forecasting can be done when using dates as string or datetime instance.

 For example,